1154046/Tutor-Tracker/README.md

 run 'npm install xxxx --save' where xxxx is the failed import name.
 example: 'npm install @angular/router --save'

--ionic cordova platform add android for android deployment

 #### To run the app in a browser, run 'ionic serve'

 #### To run the app in a laboratory app simulator, run 'ionic serve -l'
 You'll be prompted to install the laboratory enviroinment.

 #### To run it on a device, use  - ionic cordova run android --device.

+run 'ionic cordova platform add android' for android deployment initialization